 Reducing investment costs of refueling stations

-The project will be the first to implement a high pressure distribution truck to supply hydrogen refueling stations, which will allow the capacity of the refueling stations to be increased three or fourfold.
-Carrying out the compression at the plant in Hobro and transporting the hydrogen under high pressure to the refueling stations will allow stations to reduce investment requirements and thus ease the addition of new stations at lower costs.
-It will also improve the efficiency of the compression and make it possible to transport higher volumes of hydrogen in a single truck.
+The project could be the first to implement a high pressure distribution truck to supply hydrogen refueling stations, which will allow the capacity of the refueling stations to be increased three or fourfold.